 Yes!
 You can stop trying to get everyone to live the way you want.
 And, when you do that, you lighten your burden and remove the load you put on those around you.
 But it only happens when you start practicing freedom for yourself and others.

 Unfortunately, even if you know God allows freedom, you most often need more evidence to change your thinking.
 So, an excellent place to start is to think about imaginary fear and real fear.
 How can you know the real from the imaginary?
 That is a tricky question for most people, but very tough for control people.

 So, how can you know if fear is imaginary?

 For God has not given us a spirit of fear, but of power and of love and of a sound mind. – 2 Timothy 1:7

 How Can You Know?

-The answer comes from considering time – as in past, present and future.
-Control people see current behaviors and forecast a future end result of the behavior, and that future result is always bad!
+The answer comes from considering time – as in the past, present, and future.
+Control people see current behaviors and forecast a future result of the behavior, and that future result is always bad!

 Here is something to memorize.

 Imaginary fear refuses to use MAY for unknown outcomes!